Pyrrhus of Epirus: Second reign

-Pyrrhus returned to Epirus at the head of an army, but not willing to fight a civil war he agreed to rule Epirus together with Neoptolemus.
+Pyrrhus returned to Epirus at the head of an army, but not willing to fight a civil war, he agreed to rule Epirus together with Neoptolemus.
 Soon both kings started to plot against one another.
 Pyrrhus was informed of a plot against his life and decided to strike first.
-He invited his fellow king to a dinner and had him murdered.
-The act does not appear to have been unpopular as Epirus' nobility seem to have been devoted to him.
+He invited Neoptolemus to a dinner and had him murdered.
+The act does not appear to have been unpopular as Epirus's nobility seem to have been devoted to him.

 In 295 BC, Pyrrhus transferred the capital of his kingdom to Ambracia.
 In 292 BC, he went to war against his former ally and brother-in-law Demetrius by invading Thessaly while Demetrius was besieging Thebes.
 Demetrius responded immediately; he left the siege to his son Antigonus Gonatas and marched back north at the head of a large army.
 Pyrrhus, outnumbered, withdrew to Epirus.

 While he was back in Epirus, Pyrrhus suffered another setback.
-His second wife, Lannasa, daughter of Agathocles of Syracuse the self-proclaimed king of Sicily, deserted him.
+His second wife, Lanassa, daughter of the self-proclaimed king of Sicily Agathocles of Syracuse, deserted him.
 She claimed that she, a daughter of a Greek king, could no longer bear to share her home with barbarian women.
 She fled to Corcyra with her dowry, offering it and herself to Demetrius.
-He accepted, sailed to the island and took possession of both Corcyra and Lannasa.
+He accepted, sailed to the island and took possession of both Corcyra and Lanassa.
 After returning to his army in mainland Greece, Demetrius planned to invade Epirus.
-In 289 BC, he invaded Pyrrhus' allies, the Aetolian League, hoping to neutralize them before he invaded Epirus.
+In 289 BC, he invaded Pyrrhus's allies, the Aetolian League, hoping to neutralize them before he invaded Epirus.
 The Aetolians refused battle and retreated into the hills.
 After ransacking the Aetolians' countryside, Demetrius left a strong force under his best general Pantauchus in Aetolia and marched on Epirus.
 Meanwhile, Pyrrhus had raised his army and was marching to the rescue of his Aetolian allies.
 The two armies, on different roads, passed one another and Demetrius started plundering Epirus while Pyrrhus met Pantauchus in battle.

-Pyrrhus had the bulk of the army of Epirus with him, probably 20,000–25,000 men, while Pantauchus commanded but a detachment of Demetrius' army consisting of around 11,000 men.
+Pyrrhus had the bulk of the army of Epirus with him, probably 20,000–25,000 men, while Pantauchus commanded but a detachment of Demetrius's army consisting of around 11,000 men.
 The fighting was heavy, and according to the sources Pantauchus and Pyrrhus sought out one another.
 Pantauchus challenged Pyrrhus to individual combat, and Pyrrhus accepted.
 After hurling spears at each other they fought it out with swords.
 Pyrrhus was wounded, but in return wounded his opponent twice, in the thigh and in the neck.
-Pantauchus' bodyguards had to carry him away.
-Emboldened by their king's victory, the Epirotes resumed their attack and broke Pantauchus' army, and took 5,000 prisoners.
+Pantauchus's bodyguards had to carry him away.
+Emboldened by their king's victory, the Epirotes resumed their attack and broke Pantauchus's army, and took 5,000 prisoners.
 The army then honoured Pyrrhus by bestowing the surname of 'Eagle' upon him.
 Demetrius, upon hearing of Pyrrhus's victory, marched back to Macedon.
 Pyrrhus released his prisoners and marched back to Epirus.